The University of Tennessee Gardens

 UT Gardens Knoxville Volunteers

-The UT Gardens Volunteer Program has ended for the 2012 season.
-Our regular weekly sessions, your chance to work with garden staff each Tuesday or Thursday morning from 9-12, will resume in February 2013.
-To learn how you can join in these work sessions, contact Beth Willis at email@example.com; 974-2712
+The UT Gardens Volunteer Program is now active for the 2013 season.
+Join us for one of our regular weekly sessions, your chance to work with garden staff each Tuesday or Thursday morning from 9-12.
+To learn how you can join in these work sessions, contact Beth Willis at firstname.lastname@example.org; 974-2712

 Thanks due to Spring Meadow Nursery and Netherland Bulb Co.